jonnonz1/nz-statute-book/acts/public/1992/gas-act-1992.md

 ### 28 Appeals in relation to conditions imposed
 (1) A gas operator shall have a right of appeal to a District Court against all or any of the conditions imposed pursuant to section 25(2) of this Act by—
-  (a) The local authority or other body or person having jurisdiction over the road; or (b) The owner of any pipe, telecommunications line, or electric works.
+  (a) the local authority or other body or person having jurisdiction over the road; or (b) the owner of any pipe, telecommunications line, or electric works.
 (2) Every such appeal shall be made by giving notice of appeal within 40 working days after the date of notification of the conditions imposed, or within such further period as the Court may allow on application made to it for that purpose either before or after the expiration of those 40 working days.

 ### 29 Determination of appeals